MillionConcepts/pdr/README.md

 Our testing methodology for *pdr* currently focuses on end-to-end integration testing to ensure consistency, coverage of supported datasets, and (to the extent we can verify it) correctness of output.

-*pdr*'s test suite lives in a different repository: https://github.com/MillionConcepts/pdr-tests.
+the test suite for *pdr* lives in a different repository: https://github.com/MillionConcepts/pdr-tests.
 Its core is an application called **ix**.
 It should be considered a fairly complete alpha; we are actively using it both as a regression test suite and an active development tool.